-#10 Updated by dexter almost 3 years ago
+#10 Updated by dexter over 3 years ago

 Status update: We are now able to send XID requests to the phone and get a response.
 Currently I am working on cleaning up my implementation and make it programmatic.
 We also need to implement some functionality to compile the SNDCP-XID, which is then send as a parameter-field withe the normal XID.

-#11 Updated by dexter almost 3 years ago
+#11 Updated by dexter over 3 years ago

 - % Done changed from 10 to 20